 Invest in some blue light blocking computer glasses for kids to use during the day whenever they are in front of a screen.
 These glasses have special lenses which filter out blue light to reduce eye strain and protect their health.
 They're designed to fit kids and are super trendy, so your child won't feel self-conscious wearing them to school or the movies!

 If your child is watching TV, playing games or working on the computer after sunset, they need extra help.
-They need maximum protection, which is why we offer red-tinted blue blockers designed especially for children.
+They need maximum protection, which is why we offer red-tinted blue blocking glasses designed especially for children.
 These glasses ensure that no blue light can infiltrate their eyes to suppress melatonin and disrupt sleep.

 The bright white LED lights in your home are a major source of blue light.
 Even if your child's eyes are protected from the light, there are still receptors on the skin that detect bright light.
 So, common forms of artificial room lighting will mess up their circadian rhythm, disturb sleep and affect their mental and physical health.